thepacketgeek/meteorshark/readme.md

 ![screenshot1](meteorshark1.png "Screenshot #1")

 Due to the way packets are stored in the MongoDB for account separation, users must have an account so they can insert packets with their own token.
-Once installed, go to <http://localhost:3000/> and create an account, or check out a [public instance, hosted by Meteor](http://meteorshark.meteor.com)!
+Once installed, go to <http://localhost:3000/> and create an account.

 Once logged in, you can see your account Token in the top right corner.
 Use this for the `owner` property in the packet.json explained below.